liuchengxu/space-vim/README.md

 ## Acknowledgements

 I would like to thank the many people who have helped and contributed to this project.
+Furthermore, space-vim will never born without the following outstanding open soucre projects.

 - [spacemacs](https://github.com/syl20bnr/spacemacs)
 - [vim-plug](https://github.com/junegunn/vim-plug)